+Some men have a penchant for drawing attention to themselves.
+In the presence of their brothers and sisters, they say they are indebted to God, but behind their backs, they do not practice the truth and do entirely otherwise.
+Are they not religious Pharisees?
+A man who truly loves God and has the truth is one who is loyal to God, but does not outwardly reveal so.
+He is willing to practice the truth when matters arise and does not speak or act in a manner going against his conscience.
+He demonstrates wisdom when matters arise and is principled in his deeds, no matter the circumstances.
+A man such as this is one who truly serves.
 There are some who often pay lip service to their indebtedness to God.
 They spend their days with brows locked in worry, put on an affected air, and feign a wretched countenance.
 How despicable!
-And if you were to ask him, “In what ways are you indebted to God?
-Please tell me!” he would be rendered speechless.
+And if you were to ask them, “In what ways are you indebted to God?
+Please tell me!” they would be rendered speechless.
 If you are loyal to God, then speak not of it in public, but use your actual practice to show your love for God, and pray to Him with a true heart.
 Those who use only words to deal with God are all hypocrites!
 Some speak of indebtedness to God with each prayer, and begin to weep whenever they pray, even without the moving of the Holy Spirit.
 Men such as this are possessed by religious rituals and notions; they live by such rituals and notions, always believing that such actions please God, and that superficial godliness or sorrowful tears are that which God favors.
 What good can come of such absurd ones?
 In order to demonstrate their humility, some feign graciousness when speaking in the presence of others.
 Some are deliberately servile in the presence of others, like a lamb without any strength at all.
 Is this the manner of people of the kingdom?
 A person of the kingdom should be lively and free, innocent and open, honest and lovely; one who lives in a state of freedom.
-He has character and dignity, and can stand witness wherever he goes; he is one beloved by both God and man.
+He has integrity and dignity, and can stand witness wherever he goes; he is one beloved by both God and man.
 Those who are novice in the faith have too many outward practices; they must first undergo a period of dealing and breaking.
-Those who have faith in God in their hearts are not outwardly distinguishable to others, but their actions and deeds are commendable to others.
+Those who havein their hearts are not outwardly distinguishable to others, but their actions and deeds are commendable to others.
 Only such men can be deemed to be living out the word of God.
-If you preach theevery day to this person and that, bringing them to salvation, yet in the end, you are still living in rules and doctrines, then you cannot bring glory to God.
+If you preach the every day to this person and that, bringing them to salvation, yet in the end, you are still living in rules and doctrines, then you cannot bring glory to God.
 Such manner of men are religious people, and hypocrites too.

 from “Believing in God Should Focus on Reality, Not Religious Rituals” in The Word Appears in the Flesh

-Even Sunday (the Sabbath, as observed by Jews) is detestable to Him; and the social relationships and worldly interactions between man and man are all the more despised and rejected by God.
+During the course of man’s entry, life is always boring, full of the monotonous elements of spiritual life, such as doing some praying, eating and drinking the words of God, or forming gatherings, so that people always feel that believing in God brings no great enjoyment.
+Such spiritual activities are always carried out on the basis of humanity’s original disposition, which has been corrupted by Satan.
+Although people can sometimes receive the enlightenment of the Holy Spirit, their original thinking, disposition, lifestyles and habits are still rooted within, and so their nature remains unchanged.
+The superstitious activities that people engage in are what God hates the most, but many people are still unable to let go of them, thinking these superstitious activities to be decreed by God, and even today have yet to shed them completely.
+Such things as the arrangements young people make for wedding feasts and bridal trousseaus; gifts of cash, banquets, and similar ways with which joyous occasions are celebrated; ancient formulae that have been handed down; all the meaningless superstitious activities conducted in behalf of the dead and their obsequies: these are even more detestable to God.
+Even the day of worship (including the Sabbath, as observed by the religious world) is detestable to Him; and the social relationships and worldly interactions between man and man are all the more despised and rejected by God.
 Even the Spring Festival and Christmas Day, which are known to everyone, are not decreed by God, let alone the toys and decorations (couplets, New Year cake, firecrackers, lanterns, Christmas gifts, Christmas parties, and Holy Communion) for these festive holidays—are they not idols in the minds of men?
 The breaking of bread on the Sabbath, wine, and fine linen are even more emphatically idols.
 All the traditional festival days popular in China, such as the Dragon Heads-raising Day, the Dragon Boat Festival, the Mid-Autumn Festival, the Laba Festival, and New Year’s Day, and the festivals in the religious world, such as Easter, Baptism Day, and Christmas Day, all of these unjustifiable festivals have been arranged and handed down from olden times to today by many people, and are thoroughly incompatible with the human race that God created.
 It is humanity’s rich imagination and ingenious conception that have allowed them to be passed down to today.
 They appear to be free of flaws, but are in fact tricks Satan plays on humanity.
 The more a place is thronged with Satans, and the more obsolete and backward that place is, the more deeply entrenched are its feudal customs.
 These things bind people tight, allowing absolutely no room for movement.
 Many of the festivals in the religious world seem to display great originality and to create a bridge to the work of God, but they are actually the invisible ties with which Satan binds people from coming to know God—they are all Satan’s cunning stratagems.
 In fact, when a stage of God’s work is finished, He has already destroyed the tools and the style of that time, without leaving any trace.
 However, “devout believers” continue to worship those tangible material objects; meanwhile they consign what God has to the back of their minds, studying it no further, seeming to be full of the love of God when they actually pushed Him out of the house long ago and placed Satan on the table to worship.
-Portraits of, the Cross, Mary, Jesus’ Baptism and the Last Supper—people venerate these as of Heaven, all the while repeatedly crying out “God the Father.”
+Portraits of Jesus, the Cross, Mary, Jesus’ Baptism and the Last Supper—people venerate these as the Lord of Heaven, all the while repeatedly crying out “God the Father.”
 Isn’t this all a joke? …

 The best way to change human disposition is to reverse those portions of people’s innermost hearts that have been profoundly poisoned, allowing people to begin changing their thinking and morality.
 First of all, people need to see clearly that all these religious rites, religious activities, years and months, and festivals are hateful to God.
 They should break free from these bonds of feudal thinking and eradicate every trace of their deep-seated propensity to superstition.
 These are all included in humanity’s entry.